-Over the past recent years, the Republic of Tajikistan has shown interest in joining the Customs Union which comprises the Russian Federation, the Republic of Belarus and the Republic of Kazakhstan.
+Over recent years, the Republic of Tajikistan has shown interest in joining the Customs Union, which comprises the Russian Federation, the Republic of Belarus and the Republic of Kazakhstan.
 The long-term objectives of this union are:

-- the creation of a single customs area; - the elimination of customs barriers and customs duties;
+- Creation of a single customs area. - Elimination of customs barriers and customs duties.

-- the introduction of a common currency between the member states; - a joint accession of the customs union members to the WTO.
+• Introduction of a common currency between the member states.

-The Republic of Tajikistan is currently working on the preparation for accession but this step depends on the accession of the Republic of Kyrgyzstan as the customs union impose common land borders between its member states.
+The Republic of Tajikistan is currently preparing for accession but this step depends on the accession of the Republic of Kyrgyzstan as the customs union impose common land borders between its member states.